 This is why so many people can LOSE weight, but can’t seem to keep the weight off.

-These things cause our bodies to crave food, to try and store food, and make it tough for us to keep our calorie intake under control, because chocolate cake.
+These factors cause us to crave high-calorie foods, increase our odds of fat gain, and make it tough to keep our calorie intake in-check, because chocolate cake.

 - You can’t exercise your way to weight loss.